euzu/m3u-filter/README.md

 |1080p (1920x1080)|  30 fps | 5.737–12.288   | Full-HD     |
 |4K (3840x2160)   |  30 fps | 20.480–49.152  | Ultra-HD    |

+##### 1.6.1.3 `grace_period_millis`
+If you have a provider or a user where the max_connection attribute is greater than 0, a grace period can be given during the switchover.
+If this period is set too short, it may result in access being denied in some cases.
+The default is 1000 milliseconds (1sec).
+If the connection is not throttled, the player will play its buffered content longer than expected.

 #### 1.6.2 `cache`
 LRU-Cache is for resources.
 If it is `enabled`, the resources/images are persisted in the given `dir`.
 If the cache size exceeds `size`,